hasura/graphql-engine/docs/graphql/manual/api-reference/schema-metadata-api/run-sql.rst

    * - read_only
      - false
      - Boolean
      - When set to ``true``, the query will be run in ``READ ONLY`` transaction access mode which means only ``select`` queries will be successful.
-This flag ensures that the graphql schema is not refreshed and is hence highly performant.
+This flag ensures that the GraphQL schema is not modified and is hence highly performant.

 Response
 ^^^^^^^^